JetBrains/amper/docs/src/getting-started/tutorial.md

+---
+description: |
+  Learn by doing with this step-by-step Amper tutorial.
+Create a Hello World project from scratch, and make it more and more interesting until you turn it into a complete Compose multiplatform application.
+---
 # Tutorial

 This tutorial gives a short introduction to Amper and shows how to create and configure a new project, step-by-step.